AlexanderRichey/dotfiles/README.md

 ## Extras

-If you haven't created a default SSH key for your machine, run the follwing.
+If you haven't created a default SSH key for your machine, run the following.

 ```bash
 ./gen_keypair.sh